perceptiveshawty/perceptiveshawty.github.io/content/posts/nmdar.md

 {{< figure src="/img/nmdar1.png" caption="The proposed NMDAR-like activation function.
 Authors find that the degree of nonlinearity correlates with the long-term memory purportedly encoded in the models feed-forward layers." width="60%" >}}

-The neural network analogy to this phenomena is the **nonlinear** activation function.
+The neural network analogy to this phenonomenon is apparent in the **nonlinear** activation.
 The similarity between their curves is easy to point out, and in this paper the authors propose an NMDAR-like activation function derived from the curve in Figure 1.
 They evaluate its impact by substituting it for the GELU activation in the transformer architecture, and design a 2D navigation task to assess working and long-term memory.
-Their results show that place cell representations emerge in the FFNs, the long-term memory can be modulated by changing the nonlinearity of the NMDAR activation, and that no place cells emerge in self-attention layers.
+Their results show that place cell representations emerge in the MLP layers of the transformer, the reliance on "long-term memory" can be modulated by changing the nonlinearity of the NMDAR activation, and that no place cells emerge in self-attention layers.

+It's unclear to me how they are operationalizing "working" vs "reference" (long-term) memory in the transformer, but it's an interesting research direction nonetheless.